Richmond Basin: Richmond Basin geology

 The Richmond Basin is 205 to 245 million years old.
-Pangea divided and many small rifts split opened in the earth in addition to the large one that became the Atlantic Ocean.
+Pangea divided and many small rifts split open in the earth in addition to the large one that became the Atlantic Ocean.
 When Richmond rift opened and filled with swamps from water in the Pamunkey River, sediment filled in over the swamps and the sedimentary pressure converted organic plant material into coal.
 This weight is less pressure than coal deposits produced when the continents were pushing together and raising up mountains.
 Semi-anthracite and anthracite are often formed by such tectonic squeezing when continents push together.
 The Richmond Basin has Bituminous coal, formed by the sedimentary weight only.

 The coal deposits were on a thin shale and sandstone layer over the granite bedrock.
 Oolite or small round grains of calcium carbonate was over the coal.
 Some coke with and without sulphur was with the coal.

 To the northwest of the basin is the Goochland Terrane, and between them is the Boscobel complex.